A combined first and second order variational approach for image reconstruction: Introduction

+where BD$(\Omega)$ is the space of functions of bounded deformation, $\mathcal{E}w$ is the distributional symmetrised gradient of $w$ and $|\cdot|(\Omega)$ denotes the total variation measure evaluated on $\Omega$. \\

-Finally, the relation to higher order diffusion filters as analysed in \cite{DiWeBu09} becomes apparent when considering the Euler-Lagrange equation of \eqref{functional} in the case $T=Id$ and $f$, $g$ have the form $f(x)=h(|x|)$, $g(x)=h(|x|)$, where $h$ is convex and has at most linear growth.
+The relation to higher-order diffusion filters as analysed in \cite{DiWeBu09} becomes apparent when considering the Euler-Lagrange equation of \eqref{functional} in the case $T=Id$ and $f$, $g$ having the form $f(x)=h(|x|)$, $g(x)=h(|x|)$, where $h$ is convex and has at most linear growth.
 Namely, with appropriate boundary conditions we obtain the following Euler-Lagrange equation